logicalclocks/hops-docs/docs/user_guide/hopsfs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 HopsFS is fully compatible with HDFS clients, although they do not distribute operations over NameNodes, as they assume there is a single active NameNode.

 Datanodes
 ---------
+The datanodes periodically acquire an updated list of NameNodes in the system and establish a connection (register) with the new NameNodes.
+Like clients the datanodes also uniformly distribute the filesystem operation among all the NameNodes in the system.
+Currently the datanodes only round-robin policy to distribute the filesystem operations.

 .. _Apache Hadoop: http://hadoop.apache.org/releases.html